-A regional alliance for Cathedral City, Coachella, DHS, Indian Wells, Indio, La Quinta, Palm Desert, Palm Springs, and Rancho Mirage.
+A regional alliance for Cathedral City, Coachella, Desert Hot Springs, Indian Wells, Indio, La Quinta, Palm Desert, Palm Springs, and Rancho Mirage.

 .png)